-The Board of Directors is composed of 10 Directors, including five Outside Directors described in "(2) Officers."
+The Board of Directors is composed of 10 Directors, including six Outside Directors described in "(2) Officers."
 Meetings of the Board of Directors are, as a rule, held once per month and as needed.
-In FY2021, the Company held a total of 13 meetings of the Board of Directors with 87.5% attendance by Director Shigemoto1 and 100% by all the other Directors.
 Chairman of the Board, who is a non-executive director, acts as the chairman of the Board meetings.

 The Board of Directors makes decisions on basic business policies, important business affairs, and other matters that the Board of Directors is responsible for deciding as provided for in internal regulations.
 Business affairs that the Board of Directors is not responsible for deciding are delegated to executive management, and the Board monitors these.
-To speed up management decisions and increase business agility as a company with an Audit & Supervisory Committee, the Company has expanded the scope of affairs delegated to executive management from the Board of Directors, including capital investments below a certain threshold; and has limited board deliberations only to the most important issues, including governance, capital policy, compliance, risk management and megatrend and medium- to long-term strategies.
-Corporate Governance Policy states that at least one-third of the board members should be outside directors.
+To speed up management decisions and increase business agility as a company with an Audit & Supervisory Committee, the Company has expanded the scope of affairs delegated to executive management from the Board of Directors, including capital investments below a certain threshold.